 South Korea Watchdog Intensifies Crackdown on China-Linked Notes

-(Bloomberg) -- South Korea’s regulator will launch a wider probe into local banks and brokers which sold exotic notes linked to Chinese stocks amid concerns that the securities may saddle investors with heavy losses.
+(Bloomberg) -- South Korea’s regulator is launching a wider probe into local banks and brokers which sold exotic notes linked to Chinese stocks amid concerns that the securities may saddle investors with heavy losses.

 Most Read from Bloomberg

-A Boom, a Whoosh, a Flicker: ‘I Started to Text My Loved Ones’
+Boeing CEO’s Comeback Plan for 2024 Takes a Hit Five Days In

 Authorities will start investigating 12 institutions on Monday to determine if there was any wrongdoing over the sale of equity-linked securities that are tied to the Hang Seng China Enterprises Index, according to a statement from the Financial Supervisory Service.
-KB Kookmin Bank and Korea Investment & Securities Co. are among the firms that will be probed, it added.
+The biggest sellers among the firms to be probed are KB Kookmin Bank and Korea Investment & Securities Co., it added.

 Even if the banks had systems in place, “we are not sure whether they did their duty to explain the product in a way that’s easy to understand, or whether customers just clicked and signed the contracts to buy something without knowing exactly what it is,” FSS Governor Lee Bokhyun told a press briefing on Thursday.